suspended/routino/extras/find-fixme/README.txt

                           The name(s) of the file(s) to read and parse.
                           Filenames ending '.pbf' read as PBF, filenames ending '.o5m' read as O5M, others as XML.
-                          Filenames ending '.bz2' will be bzip2 uncompressed.
-                          Filenames ending '.gz' will be gzip uncompressed.
+                          Filenames ending '.bz2' will be bzip2 uncompressed (if bzip2 support compiled in).
+Filenames ending '.gz' will be gzip uncompressed (if gzip  support compiled in).
+Filenames ending '.xz' will be xz uncompressed (if xz support compiled in).

 fixme-dumper